 Bootzcast Bathtub Installation

-For our project, we bought everything online at Home depot, including tile, grout, thinset, the vanity, wonderboard, sheetrock etc.. and used the store pick up option – then called the pro desk to arrange for shipping.
+For our project, we bought everything online, including tile, grout, thinset, the vanity, wonderboard, sheetrock etc.. and used the store pick up option – then called the pro desk to arrange for shipping.
 It was very easy and very convenient.